 You may remember from chemistry class that elements can be acidic or alkaline.
-The level of each is determined by the pH scale.
+The level of each is determined by the pH scale which ranges from 0-14.
 Things that are acidic have a low pH and alkaline a high pH.
 As such, alkaline water has a high pH level when compared to other types of water.
 Here is a helpful comparison:

-Proponents of alkaline water claim that drinking it can reduce the level of acid in the body.
+Proponents claim that drinking it can reduce the level of acid in the body.
 High acidity levels are an indicator of poor health.
 But, according to Healthline.com, “it’s nearly impossible to grossly alter the pH level of your blood by eating or drinking certain foods or liquids.”

 Granted, a benefit may come from not adding acid to the body.
 However, there may be better ways to do this as the pH levels between most types of water are nominal for the average person.

-Every article about alkaline water lists a myriad of health benefits including:
+Every article about the topic lists a myriad of health benefits including: